emmahewson/mp2_travel_quiz/README.md

 Both the main index.html and 404 page contain a logo at the top (not clickable to avoid the user mistakenly clicking it and having to start the quiz again) and a cloud graphics footer, containing my name and social links.

-#### **Colour**
+#### **Colour & Design**

-The design of the site is influenced by the view out the window on a plane journey, with the clouds at the bottom as the footer and a light, airy gradient background as the sky.
+The design of the site is influenced by the view out the window on a plane journey, with the 'paper-like' clouds with drop shadows at the bottom as the footer and a light, airy gradient background as the sky.
 I have therefore used shades of blue for the colour palette, with a contrasting shades of orange for key elements to allow for good legibility.

 ![Main Colour Pallette](docs/colors/color-pallette-01.jpg)

 In addition I created a colour palette for the pie chart and personality types, with each colour corresponding to a personality.
 These make the data more visual for the user.
 These colours are all soft, slightly desaturated to match the overall light, airy feel of the site design.

 ![Pie Chart Colour Pallette](docs/colors/color-pallette-02.jpg)

+**Other Design Choices**
+* The use of drop shadows & inner shadows to match the layered paper effect on the footer
+* Consistent use of border radius to give the site a soft, rounded feel and match the rounded cloud design

 #### **Fonts**